AkashRajpurohit/go-react-typescript-template/README.md

 You can deploy the application using Docker.
 You can build the Docker image by running `make docker-build` and then run the image using `docker run -p 8080:8080 myapp`.

-The template also comes with a GitHub Actions workflow that builds and releases the binaries for Linux, macOS, and Windows.
-The binaries are attached to the release and can be downloaded from there.
+The template also comes with a GitHub Actions workflow that [builds and releases](./.github/workflows/release.yml) the binaries for Linux, macOS, and Windows.
+The binaries are [attached to the release](https://github.com/AkashRajpurohit/go-react-typescript-template/releases) and can be downloaded from there.

-To initiate a new release, create a new tag and push it to the repository.
-The GitHub Actions workflow will automatically build and release the binaries and attach them to the release as well as create a new docker image and push it to the GitHub Container Registry.
+To initiate a new release, create a new tag (in `v*.*.*` format) and push it to the repository.
+The GitHub Actions workflow will automatically build and release the binaries and attach them to the release as well as create a [new docker image and push it to the GitHub Container Registry](https://github.com/AkashRajpurohit/go-react-typescript-template/pkgs/container/go-react-typescript-template).

 ## 🙏🏻 Support